gogoneriel/nerite/README.md

 Liquity v1 primarily used the Chainlink ETH-USD oracle to price collateral.
 ETH clearly has very deep liquidity and diverse price sources, which makes this oracle robust.

-However, Liquity v2 must also price a variety of LSTs, which comes with challenges:
+However, "Liquity V2 protocol which Nerite uses" must also price a variety of LSTs, which comes with challenges:

 - LSTs may have thin liquidity and/or low trading volume
 - A given LST may trade only on 1-2 venues, i.e. a single DEX pool